-Every tool Claude needs to operate autonomously.
-Email, YouTube, audio analysis, crypto trading, job hunting, peer networking -- all as MCP servers callable from any Claude Code session.
-Zero cloud dependencies.
-Everything runs local.
+Tooling for MCP-capable clients.
+Email, YouTube, audio analysis, crypto trading, job hunting, peer networking -- all as local MCP servers with zero cloud dependencies.

 Before MCP, giving an AI tools meant writing custom JSON parsers, building wrapper scripts, and hoping the model's output matched your expected format.
 MCP standardizes this.
 The model sees a typed tool interface -- name, description, parameter schema, return type.
 It calls the tool.
 The server executes it.
 The result comes back structured.

-The practical effect: Claude Code can send an email, analyze a song, check crypto prices, and message another agent -- all in the same conversation, using native tool calls.
+The practical effect: an MCP-capable client can send an email, analyze a song, check crypto prices, and message another agent -- all in the same conversation, using native tool calls.
 No prompt engineering.
 No output parsing.
 No wrappers.

 claude > "Send my resume to that lead and check if any peers are online"